-THE REJECTION OF ‘NORDIC NATIONAL ROMANTICISM’ THROUGH FILM FORM AND NARRATIVE IN VICTOR SJOSTROM’S 1913 INGEBORG HOLM.
+THE REJECTION OF "NORDIC ROMANTICISM THROUGH FILM FORM IN VICTOR SJOSTROM'S INGEBORG HOLM BY PALOMA NICOL

 Victor Sjöström’s 1913 film Ingeborg Holm is a prime example of how film can influence wider society.
 Not only did this film positively alter public opinion on social security, but it became a catalyst for legal change in the form of the Swedish Poor Law Act of 1918.
 Ingeborg Holm portrays the raw reality of poverty and death in early 1900’s Sweden.
 Adapted from a play, the film follows a middle-class woman and her family who fall into a downward spiral of poverty due to the death of the father.